MunasheMuk2/StackSmartGuide/README.md

 2. As a logistics professional I want key dimensions unit inputs that ensure the correct sized vehicle is recommended

-3. As a logistics professional I want to see Stack Smart Guide’s contact details in case I have any questions on how to use the guide tool
+3. As a logistics professional I want to see Stack Smart Guide’s social links in case I need further information from their logistics community on how to use the guide tool etc

 _Returning visitors_